Phi Kappa Mu: The Phi seal

 The Phi Kappa Mu seal consists of a seven-cornered golden sunburst with the Greek letters ΦΚΜ across the middle.
-Above it is the staff of Aesculapius flanked by the letters U and P which stand for The University of the Philippines.
-Below the Greek letters is the year the Fraternity was founded, 1933, and the name of the College of Medicine.
+Above it is the staff of Aesculapius flanked by the letters U and P, which stand for The University of the Philippines.
+Below the Greek letters is the year the fraternity was founded, 1933, and the name of the College of Medicine.

 Service projects

 Usapang Isipan

-To combat the pervasive stigma on mental health in the country, the Phi Kappa Mu Fraternity launched Usapang Isipan, a series of projects seeking to break the status quo by raising awareness on mental health and engaging various sectors to contribute in improving the mental health outcomes of the Filipino people.
-Usapang Isipan serves as a platform to increase health-seeking behavior among the youth, elevate discussions surrounding mental health, and equip stakeholders to address their communities’ mental health concerns.
+To combat the pervasive stigma on mental health in the country, the Phi Kappa Mu Fraternity launched Usapang Isipan, a series of projects seeking to break the status quo by raising awareness on mental health and engaging various sectors to contribute to improving the mental health outcomes of the Filipino people.
+Usapang Isipan serves as a platform to increase health-seeking behavior among youth, elevate discussions surrounding mental health, and equip stakeholders to address their communities' mental health concerns.

-Since the Usapang Isipan conception in 2016, the project series has hosted mental health forums on depression, burnout, stress, and other mental health concerns of the youth while actively promoting its advocacy of safe spaces through peer counseling and effective coping mechanisms to mental health.
+Since the Usapang Isipan conception in 2016, the project series has hosted mental health forums on depression, burnout, stress, and other mental health concerns of the youth while actively promoting its advocacy of safe spaces through peer counseling and effective coping mechanisms for mental health.
 In partnership with the Philippine General Hospital Department of Psychiatry and Behavioral Medicine, the project also sought to bring first-hand experiences of mental health issues among young students, community leaders, and the general Filipino people through mental health conferences and training programs.

-During COVID-19 pandemic, the Usapang Isipan Webinar and U and I Stories video series, continued to encourage discourse on mental wellness among students and vulnerable citizens suddenly forced into an online setting.
+During the COVID-19 pandemic, the Usapang Isipan Webinar and U and I Stories video series continued to encourage discourse on mental wellness among students and vulnerable citizens suddenly forced into an online setting.
 In its latest iteration, the mental health project series, with the official endorsement of the Philippine Department of Education, held a mental health research competition open to high school students from across the Philippines.
 Kabataang Usapang Isipan: Mental Health Research Competition guided high school students as they identified relevant mental health concerns existing in their online environment and presented their devised solutions to expert mental health advocates.